ericodle/Open-Danio/README.md

 ## Testing

-Testing was performed on an Intel Xeon W-2235 CPU 3.80GHz system with 31.0 GiB of available memory running Linux kernel 5.15.0-87.
+Testing was performed on an Intel-based system running Linux kernel 5.15.0-87.

 explain the synthetic data scripts, and toss up the output images.